Md-Khid/ANN_Classification_Prediction/README.md

 ```
 ![8](https://github.com/Md-Khid/ANN_Classification_Prediction/assets/160820522/c1a91bac-4f5d-4ca8-8252-591ba0abb299)

 However, by colouring the plots with the categorical data columns, we can observe some interesting insights about the customers in the dataset.
-From the plots, we can observe the following points :
+From the plots, we can observe the following points:

 Based on the Loan Status plot: The plot suggests a higher proportion of individuals classified as non-defaulters compared to defaulters.
 Moreover, there is an observed trend suggesting that default rates tend to rise as loan amounts increase.
 Notably, loans characterised by smaller amounts and lower interest rates exhibit a higher likelihood of being repaid resulting in a non-default status.

 Based on the Home Ownership plot: The plot suggests that individuals who rent or hold mortgages often apply for larger loan amounts.
 Interestingly, mortgagors appear to secure loans at comparatively lower interest rates compared to renters.